Arkansas Razorbacks women's basketball

 The Arkansas Razorbacks women's basketball team represents the University of Arkansas in Fayetteville, Arkansas, United States in NCAA Division I women's basketball competition.
 The school's team currently competes in the Southeastern Conference.

-The basketball team plays its home games in Bud Walton Arena on the University of Arkansas campus under fourth-year head coach Mike Neighbors.
+The basketball team plays its home games in Bud Walton Arena on the University of Arkansas campus and are led by first-year head coach Kelsi Musick.

 History

 Women's basketball has been a part of the fabric of the University of Arkansas for almost a century.
 Teams of female students took to outdoor courts and peach baskets just after the turn of the century.
 While the women waited until 1976 for the first varsity team to officially represent the University, these early photos show how the game captured what was then deemed “the fairer sex” in action.

-Arkansas' women's basketball history can be definitively traced to the 1976-77 season when the University began keeping records.
-Since that time, the Razorback women's basketball team has made two SWAIAW Regional appearances, one AIAW Sweet 16 appearance, 8 NWIT and WNIT appearances, and 11 NCAA Tournament appearances including reaching the Final Four in 1998 and winning the WNIT in 1999, beating Wisconsin 67-64.
+Arkansas' women's basketball history can be definitively traced to the 1976–77 season when the University began keeping records.
+Since that time, the Razorback women's basketball team has made two SWAIAW Regional appearances, one AIAW Sweet 16 appearance, 8 NWIT and WNIT appearances, and 11 NCAA Tournament appearances including reaching the Final Four in 1998 and winning the WNIT in 1999, beating Wisconsin 67–64.